Jersey is the most southerly of the British Isles, is just 12 miles from France, and has a population of around 95,000.

 You are never more than 15 minutes from the coast and the Island’s varied landscape provides the perfect environment for a range of leisure pursuits.
 From surfing to golf, and petanque to rugby, Jersey is a regular competitor on the European stage and prides itself on its community spirited enthusiasm.

-Together with Jersey’s buoyant industries, healthy lifestyles and high standards of living, it is a unique and remarkable place to live.
+Together with Jersey’s buoyant industries, healthy lifestyle and high standards of living, it is a unique and remarkable place to live.

 States of Jersey government